-The Tennessee Board of Regents Online Degree Program aims to increase access to higher education for adult Tennesseans by maximizing the collaborative, effective use of technology to deliver quality, college-level instruction.
-The program includes two associate's degrees, the Associate of Arts Degree or Associate of Science Degree (A.A. or A.S.) designed for transfer to a university, and the Associate of Applied Science (A.A.S.) degree in professional studies for students directly entering the workforce.
+The Tennessee Board of Regents Online Degree Programs-Campus Collaborative aims to increase access to higher education for adult Tennesseans by maximizing the joint, effective use of technology to deliver quality, college-level instructions.
+The program includes associate's degrees and technical certification.
+The Associate of Arts Degree or Associate of Science Degree (A.A. or A.S.) are designed for transfer to a university, and the Associate of Applied Science Degree (A.A.S.) and Technical Certificate are for students directly entering the workforce.

 The classes are delivered using web-based technology, thus allowing the student maximum flexibility in "going to class."
 Students are able to receive instruction, assignments, and evaluations at a location of their choosing at a time that is convenient for them.
-All that is needed is a computer with access to the Internet.
+A computer with access to the Internet is necessary for all programs.
 Instructors are just a few keystrokes or a telephone call away.
 Technical support is available 24 hours a day, seven days a week by a toll-free number.
 The classes are offered by and taught utilizing faculty from all Tennessee Board of Regents institutions.